 Mr Stan Wassylko was appointed to the Board of Directors on 21 March 2016.
 Stan has extensive experience in the resources sector and has 46 years' experience in businesses servicing the sector, in logistics, shipping, infrastructure, project construction, contract management and marketing.
-His long and diverse experience will be valuable as Enova steers the Charley Creek Project towards development.
+His long and diverse experience is invaluable as Enova steers the Charley Creek Project towards development.